API Documentation & Integration Guide

 Webhooks are HTTP callbacks that notify your system when events occur in the FundPay platform.
 When a transaction status changes, FundPay will send a POST request to your specified backend URL with details about the event.

-When a deposit status changes, FundPay will send a webhook notification to your backend server.
-The webhook contains all the necessary information about the deposit transaction.
+When transaction statuses change, FundPay will send webhook notifications to your backend server.
+The webhook contains all the necessary information about the transaction.

 Deposit Webhook Payload